tedserbinski/www-jekyll/about.md

 Prior to his investment career, Ted was a serial entrepreneur, most recently as co-founder and CTO of [ParentsClick](http://www.crunchbase.com/company/parentsclick-network), which was [acquired by Lifetime Entertainment in 2008](http://paidcontent.org/2008/08/27/419-lifetime-networks-acquires-parentsclick-network-first-digital-acquisiti/).
 ParentsClick was the <span class="hl">4th largest social network for parenting and mom bloggers</span> in the country at the time of acquisition.
 Ted joined Lifetime as Director of Technology and stayed on in this role during [Lifetime's merger with A&E Television in 2010](http://www.nytimes.com/2009/08/28/business/media/28lifetime.html?_r=0).
 While at Lifetime/A&E, he extended the community platform he architected for ParentsClick to host 8 Lifetime TV websites, serving a majority of Lifetime's total traffic of 3.5MM monthly uniques and 90MM monthly pageviews.

-Before ParentsClick, Ted was the founding engineer of [Lullabot](http://lullabot.com), one of the <span class="hl">world's leading Drupal web strategy, development, and training companies</span>.
+Before ParentsClick, Ted was the first engineer and part of the founding team at [Lullabot](http://lullabot.com), one of the <span class="hl">world's leading Drupal web strategy, development, and training companies</span>.
 While there, Ted was the lead architect of numerous Fortune 500 websites, including Sony Music, MTV UK, Lifetime, the Seattle Times, [This Week in Tech](http://twit.tv/), and many more.

 <h4>Hacker</h4>